DiyaPrasad2002/Vaccine-Prediction/README.md

 # Vaccination Prediction
 This repository is created for the hackaton conducted by the Consulting and Analytics Club of IITG.
-The training and testing data are uploaded as CSV files.
-The submission CSV for the probabilities is also submitted as a CSV file.
+It consists of only the CSV file with the respective probabilities of the test data set provided for the hackathon.